cms-opendata-workshop/workshop2024-lesson-exploring-cms-nanoaod/episodes/02-nanoaod-miniaod.md

 ::::::::::::::::::::::::

 You would follow the [instructions](https://opendata.cern.ch/docs/cms-getting-started-miniaod#data) to build a CMSSW analyzer module of your own to select the events and physics object of interest, compile the code and run the analysis in the container.
-The CMSSW output files are in the ROOT format and you could use the Python tools or the Root container to analyze them further.
+The CMSSW output files are in the Root format and you could use the Python tools or the Root container to analyze them further.

+The [previous workshops](https://cms-opendata-guide.web.cern.ch/cmsOpenData/workshops/) have extensive learning material for using CMSSW with MiniAOD (or AOD) data formats.
+Feel free to explore them!

 ::::::::::::::::::::::::::::::::::::: keypoints

 - Analyses that require detailed information about physics object constituents may require using MiniAOD instead of NanoAOD
-- Selected datasets include Particle flow candidates in an enriched NanoAOD format are available and their use does not require using CMS-specific software
+- Selected datasets include Particle Flow candidates in an enriched NanoAOD format are available and their use does not require using CMS-specific software
 - CMSSW environment is available as a Docker container and can be used to work with MiniAOD